Analysis of a Backward Euler-type Scheme for Maxwell's Equations in a Havriliak-Negami Dispersive Medium: Implementation and numerical results

 \section{Implementation and numerical results}

 In this section, we follow the idea of \cite{Lubich2002fast,zeng2018stable} to introduce a fast temporal convolution algorithm that can alleviate the history dependence of the temporal convolution in the scheme \eqref{39eqn}.
 It is noteworthy that the semi-discrete scheme and the analysis in Section \ref{Sect3}, together with the fast algorithm to be described below, can be incorporated with various spatial discretisation.
-As an example, we demonstrate the full discretisation via a spectral-Galerkin method in two dimensions.
-We highlight that one can extend the framework to finite element methods in two or more dimensions.
+Compared with the classical Maxwell’s equations, the most challenging issue in the H-N model is the treatment of the temporal convolution with a singular kernel function.
+Here, we demonstrate the full discretisation via a spectral-Galerkin method for the two-dimensional model.
+This situation is reminiscent to the comparison of several methods for the Maxwell's equations in \cite{monk1992a}: ``Of course this is not the setting of real physical interest; however, the two-dimensional case makes a convenient test problem.''
+We remark that one can extend the method to finite element methods or finite differences in two or more dimensions.